mollyjames2/everything-is-everywhere/README.md

 ## Citation
 This repository supports the work undertaken in following publication:
 [AUTHORS] (2025) The ‘everything is everywhere’ framework: Holistic network analysis as a marine spatial management tool.
-[JOURNAL] [DOI}
+[JOURNAL] [DOI]

 If you use this repository, please cite the above publication